 PLAYGROUND

-During school hours the playground is limited to the students in school.
-This includes lunchtime.
+During the school hours of 8:33-3:18, the playground is off limits to everyone except our students.
 After school, students who wish to use the playground must be supervised by an adult.

 LEAVING DURING THE SCHOOL DAY